argho626-hue/CivCode-AI/README.md

 ---

-### 🔮 Future Scope & Ongoing Research
+### 🔮 Research Vision & Future Integration
-The current model accurately predicts the ultimate axial load capacity[cite: 19].
-The next evolutionary step for **CivCode AI** involves forecasting the complete load-displacement behavior to evaluate the ductility and energy dissipation characteristics of the columns[cite: 19].
-This advancement will transform the tool into a vital asset for **AI-Driven Seismic Resilience Analysis**, allowing engineers to design earthquake-resistant structures efficiently[cite: 19].
+While the current ML model demonstrates high capability in macroscopic structural predictions, the ultimate goal is the broader **Digitalization in Construction**[cite: 21].
+Future iterations aim to integrate these ML-based predictions directly with numerical mechanics and electro-thermal coupled models[cite: 21].

-This computational approach directly aligns with broader research goals of optimizing sustainable building materials, including ongoing experimental studies into the thermo-mechanical behavior of cement-free Alkali-Activated Concrete (AAC) under extreme heat[cite: 18].
+This computational approach is being developed in parallel with physical research on cement-free Alkali-Activated Concrete (AAC).
+By analyzing AAC's thermal degradation up to 600°C, the research loop will eventually be closed through advanced micro-thermo-mechanical automated testing[cite: 21].
+The long-term objective is to contribute to **Digital Civil Infrastructure** by developing smart, sustainable structures on a larger scale[cite: 21].